 - Use hammer drills and concrete anchors rated for your TV’s weight

-- Inspect the wall surface before installation
+- Inspect the wall surface before installation (see our drilling into brick vs stone veneer safety guide)

 - Reinforce with backplates or mounting hardware designed for masonry